thingsboard/thingsboard.github.io/docs/user-guide/install/docker.md

 In this instruction `thingsboard/tb-postgres` image will be used.
 You can choose any other images with different databases (see above).

-## Configure ThingsBoard queue service
+## Choose ThingsBoard queue service

 {% include templates/install/install-queue.md %}